 Video of the Day

 Cancan, saloon or burlesque costumes

 You can base a DIY Moulin Rouge costume on cancan dancers using details faithful to the costumes of Parisian dancing girls.
 Reviews of the time noted that their outfits had lacy, peep-show underskirts; black stockings; and garters and frills galore.
 If you are making your own Moulin Rouge costume, do so with elegance in mind.
 Begin with store-bought lingerie and add lace, netting, rhinestones and feathers for an over-the-top, revealing, show-business look.
 High heels are almost mandatory.

-Low-cut necklines, three-quarter sleeves, dresses cut high in front to show off legs and high headdresses also fit the bill.
-Saloon girl costumes usually are very close to cancan costumes, in bright colors, black accents and sequined garters.
+Low-cut necklines, three-quarter sleeves, dress hems cut high in front to show off legs and high headdresses also fit the bill.
+Saloon girl costumes are usually very close to cancan Halloween costumes, with bright colors, black accents and sequined garters.
 Accessories are key to the look: black lace fingerless gloves, glittering choker necklaces and feathered tiaras.
-Fabrics should be stripes and diamond patterns, satins and silks, laces and nets.
+Fabrics should be stripes and diamond patterns, satins and silks and laces and nets.

-The classic Moulin Rouge men's costume is that of a show patron: Black tuxedo with tails, white bow tie and gloves, top hat and cane.
+The classic Moulin Rouge men's costume is that of a show patron: a black tuxedo with tails, white bow tie and gloves, black top hat and cane.
 However, men may want to try something a little different.
-For instance, a theater impresario costume might feature striped pants, waxed mustache and a sequined bow tie and hatband.
-Dressing as a character from the "Moulin Rouge" movie could open up some costume possibilities, such as a turbaned Indian prince, a bare-chested manservant or a tango-dancing Argentinean.
+For instance, a theater impresario costume might feature striped pants, a black top hat, a waxed mustache and a sequined bow tie and hatband.
+Dressing as a character from the Moulin Rouge movie could open up some costume possibilities, such as a turbaned Indian prince, a bare-chested manservant or a swarthy and tango-dancing Argentinean.